 Liberty is a very small city located in the state of Kentucky.
 With a population of 2,160 people and four constituent neighborhoods, Liberty is the 186th largest community in Kentucky.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Liberty is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Liberty is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Liberty is a city of sales and office workers, professionals, and transportation and shipping workers.
 There are especially a lot of people living in Liberty who work in office and administrative support (19.60%), healthcare (9.88%), and teaching (9.21%).

 Also of interest is that Liberty has more people living here who work in computers and math than 95% of the places in the US.